-Most people think that having a qualification will guarantee them a job in their chosen occupation but this is not the case.
+Most people think that having a qualification will guarantee them a job in their chosen occupation.
+But this is not the case.

-- they lack the relevant work experience
+- they don't have any relevant work experience

 The best way to ensure you are competitive for jobs is by having a combination of:

 - A relevant qualification.
 You need to be sure that any further education you do meets the needs of employers.
 Your course should give you the knowledge and skills you need to be able to do a particular job.

 - To ensure your course meets employer needs, speak to employers about the skills and certification they require from workers.
 Ask them whether they have preferred course electives and education providers.

 - Industry related work experience.
 This will help you build the workplace skills you need to do the job.
 There are a range of ways to gain this experience including:

 - Working part-time work in this or a related job, even if it isn't in your industry of choice.

 - Undertaking work experience as part of your course.
 You can organise this through your education provider.
 You you will need to find an employer willing to take you on and provide a suitable learning experience.